rikdata/rikdata.github.io/transaction/README.md

 The app will take you to a confirmation screen where you need to validate all information and enter some other information such as Date, Time, etc.

 The transaction screen will show several tabs.
 The first Tab (Basic tab) contains information that is required to complete the start/stop transaction.
-Source System Code and Source System Type are required to complete a operation start/stop transaction using REST API, and thus the app will default the value from the navigation menu configuration.
+Source System Code and Source System Type are required to complete an operation start/stop transaction using REST API, and thus the app will default the value from the navigation menu configuration.
 If required, you can manually change the value.

 !> You can change the default value of Source System Code and Source System Type in the menu path for operation transactions